IntentSoftware/docs/articles/getting_started/create_your_own_module.md

 Modules are the building blocks and extension points of Intent Architect.
 They typically encapsulate _how_ your metadata should be realized as code in your application.

 By creating modules to automate the repetitive coding tasks that you as a developer do, you effectively save yourself (and your team!) all that time and effort.
-In addition, you no longer have to manage the each instance of the automated pattern, but rather can upgrade the Module and update all instances at once.
+In addition, you no longer have to manage each instance of the pattern, but rather can upgrade the Module and update all instances at once.

 _**"Automation is to your time, what compounding interest is to your money"** ~ Rory Vaden_